|A Practical Certificate Program for Experienced Project Managers

 Every course in our catalog brings practicing project managers one-step closer to being recognized as a Professional Project Executive (PPE) while earning valuable recertification credit for professional designations.
 Convenient and affordable, the Professional Project Executive Program provides an opportunity to expand your skills as you work toward PPE Certificate at the same time that you earn PDU credit for a professional designation earned by the Project Management Institute (PMI)®.
 Professionals that are recognized by the International Institute of Business Analysis (IIBA)® can earn 35 CDUs while working toward the PPE Certificate from Prodevia Learning.

-The Professional Project Executive curriculum has been developed by bringing together the most respected thought leaders in the industry; practitioners that are recognized as the experts and founders of their specific disciplines.
-Prodevia Learning is the only provider that offers these practical and diverse courses from the best names in the business on your schedule and without the financial or schedule strain of traveling to attend these popular sessions at on-site seminars and conferences.
+The Professional Project Executive curriculum has been developed by bringing together respected thought leaders in the industry; practitioners that are recognized as the experts and founders of their specific disciplines.
+Prodevia Learning is the only provider that offers these exclusive courses on your schedule and without the financial or schedule strain of traveling to attend on-site seminars and conferences.
 Earn more and learn more with the Professional Project Executive Certificate Program from Prodevia Learning.

 How to Earn Your Professional Project Executive (PPE) Certificate